mknichel/javascript-errors/README.md

   (anonymous function)	@	throw-error-basic.html:14
 ```

 Async stack traces are only supported in Chrome DevTools right now, only for exceptions that are thrown when DevTools are open.
-Stack traces accessed from errors in code will **not** have the async stack trace as part of it.
+Stack traces accessed from Error objects in code will **not** have the async stack trace as part of it.

 It is possible to polyfill async stack traces in some cases, but this could cause a significant performance hit for your application since capturing a stack trace is not cheap.